The 2013 floods in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.

 And somehow we seem to have an old cache of tea candles from who-knows-what candle lantern.

 Then there are the usual items that work well for both the outdoors and for emergency use.
-All the items below are in my general outdoor supplies:
+All the things below are in my general outdoor supplies:

 - Cord: Good for helping to tie down a tent or other equipment a little more, quick repairs or setting up a tarp

 - Bungee cords: See above!